sergio99nv/sw_recomendations/recomendations..md

-# service worker recommendations from Alexander Pope
+# Service worker recommendations from Alexander Pope

 - use async await
 - register the service worker in load event